akshara-a/CodeQuotient/README.md

 # DB-Training
+1. Drop all tables in a PostgreSQL schema

 # Excel-Training
 ## VBA
 1. VBA Script to Write the Same Value for a Range of Cells in a Column <br/>